Blackjack is a pretty tense game by nature, and players have to make strategic decisions with every hand.

 Some may say that the lure of a large jackpot payment is reason enough to want to play in a Blackjack tournament, and this may well be true, but there are other benefits to throwing oneself into the pressure cooker.

 The biggest benefit is this; one learns the most in a high-pressure situation.
 Those who are serious about getting better at the game of Blackjack have no better opportunity at improving their game then playing in a tournament.
-Playing free games is great, and certainly recommended, but when one has their money at risk, and has the opportunity to win a great deal of money, the true test of skill begins.
+Playing demo games is great, and certainly recommended, but when one has their money at risk, and has the opportunity to win a great deal of money, the true test of skill begins.

 Of course, it certainly isn’t recommended that one play in a tournament when they feel they are not ready, as there is no benefit of throwing away money needlessly.
 But when at the right skill leaving and feeling confident, a tournament is the next big step to becoming a professional.